-Once you have graduated from our program, you will be eligible to take the national exam through the American Registry for Radiologic Technologists (ARRT).
+Once you have graduated from our program, and have met all the ARRT examination requirements, you will be eligible to take the national exam through the American Registry for Radiologic Technologists (ARRT).
 Earning your registry will make you eligible to apply for radiography jobs in the United Sates.
 Each state will have its own licensure requirements.
 The licensure requirements for the Wyoming State Board of Radiologic Technologist Examiners is available on the Wyoming government radiology web site.